Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-College Grove has 17 operational public transport stops, all of which are bus stops.
-These stops are served by seven distinct routes that together facilitate 360 passenger trips weekly.
-The accessibility to these services is deemed good, with residents on average situated 285 meters from the nearest stop.
+College Grove has 17 active public transport stops, all of which are bus stops.
+These stops are served by 7 different routes that together offer 360 weekly passenger trips.
+The area's transport accessibility is rated as good, with residents typically located 285 meters from the nearest stop.
+Most residents commute outward due to its residential nature.
+Cars remain the dominant mode of transportation at 92%.
+On average, there are 1.7 vehicles per dwelling.

 Frequently Asked Questions - Transport